 John's journey on the Tantra path, and the path of conscious love, began with his first Beginners' Weekend Workshop.
 That weekend with Charles Muir and Leah Alchin proved to be another in a series of transformative experiences.
 Through his Tantra practice, he deepened his spiritual connection and expanded his capacity for love and presence.
 In his powerful experiences in Tantra, he realized that teaching Tantric sexuality and conscious loving was his calling.
 Since then, he has practiced and learned the skills necessary to teach, and has earned the designation of Advanced Certified Tantra Educator (ACTE) through the Source School of Tantra Yoga.
 He has also been initiated in the Spiritual Sexual Shamanic practices of the International School of Temple Arts (ISTA).

 In working with his Tantra students, John strives to meet them where they are in their life, while guiding them to grow along their own path of love.
 Since the practice of Tantra is a path of personal evolution, John continues his own practice, bringing new insights to his students.
 John has also completed a five-month course of study with Christopher (Hareesh) Wallis on the Recognition Sutras, 1000 year-old Shaiva Tantra text.
-He is also received the blessing of Tulku Lobsang Rinpoche to teach the Tibetan movement practice called Lu Jong.
+He has also received the blessing of Tulku Lobsang Rinpoche to teach the Tibetan movement practice called Lu Jong.
 His intention with all of this work is to serve the highest good of all of his students and seekers of loving connection.

 In addition to Tantra and Hoffman, John has practiced and studied Shamanism with Sandra Ingerman and Renna Shesso, learning rituals for soul retrieval, energy extraction, and psychopomp work.
 John also co-led the Denver Hoffman Graduate group for over two-and-a-half years, as well as volunteered for hospice vigil work.